KiLlOrBe/php.openrepo/README.md

 Deploying the application to the server
 ---------------------------------------
-You have to copy install.php and openrepo_res/ on your server and change the chmod of the server directory's and make sure that the script has the writting permission.
+You have to copy install.php and openrepo_res/ on your server and make sure that the script has the writting permission.
 Then you have to launch install.php from your browser.

 You have to fill:
 - MySQL parameters